Idea for a TOUCH-sensor based Midi Fighter...

 * Laptop mouse pad sensors have X / Y tracking, so there's more potential in that than just a simple binary button.

 * A flat surface is easy to clean, just look at most Flat Top stoves.
-If there's no gaps, there's no way for dirt, animal hair, etc to get inside your switches and mess things up, also not much chance for cleaning solvents to get inside either.
+If there's no gaps, there's no way for dirt, animal hair, etc to get inside your switches and mess things up.

 Matías responded to my idea via email and said something about "drumming on a hard surface isn't good for your fingers."
 Well, the way I see it is kind of like the old Turbo Touch 360 controllers for the Original Nintendo, Super NES and Sega Genesis.
 Most kids who got those things started out being forceful with them, because they were expecting a typical D-Pad with moving parts, but after adjusting to it and realizing "it's a Capacitive Restiance touch sensor, I don't ~need~ to be aggressive with it, I just need to gently touch it." it was more fun to use, at least it was for me when I still had mine for my NES.
 I also have never experienced an injury from merely 'finger dancing' on my desk, lol.